poissonconsulting/slobr/README.md

 The SQLite Connection provided will be modified by the app.
-If you want to test the functionality first, we suggest using the demo db provided or create a copy of your database.
+If you want to test the functionality first, we suggest using the demo db provided or create a copy of your own database.

 Write files to a BLOB column within a table one cell/file at a time.
 To create a new BLOB column see the ‘other options’ link for more buttons.